davdar/maam/writeup/pldi15.markdown

 # Introduction

 Writing abstract interpreters is hard.
-Writing proofs about abstract interpreters is harder.
+Writing proofs about abstract interpreters is extra hard.
-Modern practice in whole-program analysis requires multiple iterations of abstract models during the design process.
+Modern practice in whole-program analysis requires multiple iterations in the design space of possible analyses.
 As we explore the design space of abstract interpreters, it would be nice if we didn't need to reprove all the properties we care about.
-What we lack is a reusable meta-theory framework for exploring the design space of _correct-by-construction_ abstract interpreters.
+What we lack is a reusable meta-theory for exploring the design space of _correct-by-construction_ abstract interpreters.

 We propose a compositional meta-theory framework for general purpose static analysis.
 Our framework gives the analysis designer building blocks for building correct-by-construction abstract interpreters.
-These building blocks are highly compositional, and they transport both computational and correctness properties of an analysis.
+These building blocks are compositional, and they carry both computational and correctness properties of an analysis.
-Using our framework we are able to tune the flow and path sensitivities of an analysis with no extra proof burden.
+For example, we are able to tune the flow and path sensitivities of an analysis in our framework with no extra proof burden.
 We do this by capturing the essential properties of flow and path sensitivities into plug-and-play components.
-Furthermore, we show how to design an analysis to be correct for all possible instantiations to flow and path sensitivity.
+Comparably, we show how to design an analysis to be correct for all possible instantiations to flow and path sensitivity.

-Our framework leverages monad transformers as the fundamental building blocks for an abstract interpreter.
+To achieve compositionality, our framework leverages monad transformers as the fundamental building blocks for an abstract interpreter.
-Monad transformers compose to form a single monad which drives interpreter execution.
+Monad transformers snap together to form a single monad which drives interpreter execution.
-Each piece of the monad transformer stack corresponds to an element of the semantics' state space.
+Each piece of the monad transformer stack corresponds to either an element of the semantics' state space or a nondeterminism effect.
-We show that variations in the transformer stack to give rise to different path and flow sensitivities for the analysis.
+Variations in the transformer stack to give rise to different path and flow sensitivities for the analysis.
-Interpreters written in our framework are proven correct paramaterized over the monad used, and therefore to path and flow sensitivity properties.
+Interpreters written in our framework are proven correct w.r.t. all possible monads, and therefore to each choice of path and flow sensitivity.

-The monad abstraction provides the computational and proof properties for our interpreters, from the operators and laws respectively.
+The monad abstraction provides the computational and proof properties for our interpreters, from the monad operators and laws respectively.
 Monad transformers are monad composition function; they consume and produce monads.
 We strengthen the monad transformer interface to require that the resulting monad have a relationship to a state machine transition space.
-Along with proofs that the monads we use meet this stonger interface, we can prove that all variations in transformer ordering yield correct analyses.
+We prove that a small set of monads transformers that meet this stronger interface can be used to write monadic abstract interpreters.

 ## Contributions:

 Our contributions are:

 * A compositional meta-theory framework for building correct-by-construction abstract interpreters.
-  We use a strengthened form of monad transformer as compositional building blocks for building interpreters and their proofs.
+  This framework is built using a restricted class of monad transformers.
 * A new monad transformer for nondeterminism.
-* An isolated understanding of flow and path sensitivity as mere variations in the order of layering monad transformers.
+* An isolated understanding of flow and path sensitivity for analysis as mere variations in the order of monad transformer composition.

 ## Outline

 We will demonstrate our framework by example, walking the reader through the design and implementation of a family of an abstract interpreter.
 Section [2][Semantics] gives the concrete semantics for a small functional language.
 Section [3][Monadic Interpreter] shows the full definition of a concrete monadic interpreter.
-Section [4][Obtaining an Analysis] performs a systematic abstraction of the concrete interpreter to give an abstract interpreter.
-Section [5][Compositional Meta-theory] shows our compositional meta-theory framework for designing correct-by-construction abstract interpreters.
+Section [4][A Compositional Monadic Framework] shows our compositional meta-theory framework built on monad transformers.
-Section [6][Methodology] summarizes our framework methodology.

 -- }}}